jyang000/jyang000.github.io/_posts/2024-07-25-aboutpython.md

 ---
 layout: post
-title: "unneccessary python"
+title: "Unnecessary things in python"
 categories: note
 author:
 - J.Y.
 ---

-Python is a very convenient programming language.

-As a python user, there're things that seems unneccessary but in fact helpful in coding and writing my projects.
+As a Python user, many things may seem unnecessary in the coding but can be quite helpful.

-## type annotation
+### Type annotation

+### Function documentation
-## be aware of new features
+### Beaware of new features
+### More?